-PHMSA identified properties based on available information on previously identified historic properties in the APE, including the National Register of Historic Places (NRHP) database and data received from the Louisiana Office of Cultural Development.
+PHMSA identified properties based on available information on previously identified historic properties in the Area of Potential Effects (APE), including the National Register of Historic Places (NRHP) database and data received from the Louisiana Office of Cultural Development.
 PHMSA also conducted research to determine if there are any previously unidentified properties within the APE that are 45 years of age or older and may be eligible for the NRHP.
-This research revealed no NRHP listed or eligible properties within the APE or within a half-mile.
+This research revealed two historic properties as defined in 36 CFR § 800.16(1) within the APE.

-A letter was sent on December 27, 2024, to the Louisiana State Historic Preservation Officer (SHPO) and all consulting parties outlining the Section 106 process, including a description of the undertaking, delineation and justification of the APE, identification of historic properties and an evaluation and proposed finding of effects.
-Based on this consultation, PHMSA proposed a finding that the Proposed Action would not adversely affect historic properties.
+PHMSA sent a letter on April 8, 2025 to the Louisiana State Historic Preservation Officer (SHPO) and all consulting parties outlining the Section 106 process, including a description of the undertaking, delineation and justification of the APE, identification of historic properties and an evaluation and proposed finding of effects.
+Based on this consultation, PHMSA proposed a finding that the Proposed Action would not adversely affect historic properties with the condition that an SOI qualified archaeologist will monitor the four bore pit excavations proposed in the sensitive area.
 PHMSA has requested comments on the Section 106 process, identification of historic properties, and proposed finding within 30 days of receipt of the letter.
-Concurrence was received from the Louisiana Office of Cultural Development on January 08, 2025.
+Concurrence was received from the Louisiana Office of Cultural Development on April 28, 2025.

-PHMSA also invited the following federally recognized tribes to participate in consultation by separate letter on December 27, 2024:
+PHMSA also invited the following federally recognized tribes to participate in consultation by separate letter on April 8, 2025:

-- Alabama-Coushatta Tribe of Texas

-- Alabama-Quassarte Tribal Town

 - Apache Tribe of Oklahoma

+- Coushatta Tribe of Louisiana

 - Chitimacha Tribe of Louisiana

+- Muscogee (Creek) Nation

 - Choctaw Nation of Oklahoma

-- Coushatta Tribe of Louisiana

 - Jena Band of Choctaw Indians

 - Mississippi Band of Choctaw Indians

-- Muscogee (Creek) Nation
+- Alabama Coushatta Tribe of Texas

 - Seminole Tribe of Florida